crodier/software-blog/_posts/2023-09-22-message-formats.md

 ### Protobuf preferred

 Protobuf is generally preferred for a few key reasons:
-1. **gRPC** exists for Proto and is powerful for making fast messaging systems
+1. **gRPC** exists for Proto and is a powerful and efficient remote messaging framework
 1. Google supports gRPC and Protobuf
 2. Google uses Protobuf and a flavor of gRPC internally for all messaging